sybrew/the-seo-framework/readme.txt

 				* the canonical URL placeholder MAY now become visible.
 	* **Sitemap UI:**
 		* We now clearly refer to "optimized sitemap" whenever an option (group) only impacts TSF's sitemap.
+	* **Performance:**
+		* Disabling the "Output multiple Open Graph image tags?" option will now improve front-end performance when a custom social image or a featured image is registered for the post.
 * **Fixed:**
 	* Resolved an issue where the notice dismissal button isn't spanned correctly when administrative script concatenation is turned off.
 	* Resolved an issue where the default robots indexing state selection wasn't correctly annotated when you edit a `private` or `protected` post.